Skip to main content

 Magic Edit enables you to change edit your note with the ease of typing or speaking specific instructions.
 Simply prompt Magic Edit with the change you'd like, and it will regenerate your note, incorporating those changes.

-Locate the Magic Edit button at the top of your note.
+Locate the Magic Edit button on the right menu of your note.

 A pop-up box will appear in the bottom-right corner of your screen.
 You can enter your instructions directly in the text box.
 Or, you can click the microphone icon if you wish to dictate your instructions.

-Step 3: Enter Instructions to Edit your Note
+Step 3: Apply the Edit to your Note

 Freed will then regenerate your note based on the Magic Edit instructions.